YuHoYe/Algorithms-and-Data-Structures/Union Find/Union Find.md

 |quick union|N|N(includes cost of finding roots)|N|
 |weighted QU|N|lg N(includes cost of finding roots)|lg N|

-# quick union with path compression
+# weighted QU with path compression
 Just after computing the root of p, set the id of each examined node to point to that root.

 ## C++